Novozymes and Monsanto form microbial alliance

 By Teis Jensen

-COPENHAGEN Denmark's Novozymes A/S (NZYMb.CO) and U.S.-based Monsanto Co (MON.N) have entered into a long-term alliance to boost research and commercialization of microbial products for agriculture, the Danish company said in a statement on Tuesday.
+COPENHAGEN Dec 10 Denmark's Novozymes and U.S.-based Monsanto have entered into a long-term alliance to boost research and commercialisation of microbial solutions for agriculture, the Danish company said in a statement on Tuesday.

 Monsanto will pay Novozymes an aggregate upfront sum of $300 million net.